stackinstance/docker-centos/README.md

 Your (local) project **root** will be mapped to the **/var/www** directory on the Docker instance.
 The **web root** folder is mapped to the (local) **web** directory in your project.

 ## PHP 5.6
-If you want to use php 5.6 instead of php 7.2, you need to use version 3.2.0:
+If you want to use php 5.6 instead of php 7.2, you need to use version 3.2.0.
+This version also used MySQL instead of MariaDB:
 ```
 composer require stackinstance/docker-centos:3.2.0
 ```